-- Don't be afraid of empty space.
+- Don't be afraid of blank areas.
 Information is easier to absorb when it is less cluttered.
 You can judge your Slideship by looking at it from a distance.
 Take a few steps, your eyes should be able to see all the information at once.
 If not, then you need to remove the item in question.

 Some great services to check out that are on the top of everyone’s recommendation list are PowerPoint, Apple Keynote, Google Slides, and Canva.

 You can create an in-browser presentation online with some, while the rest allow you to create designs offline as well.